Clapping propulsion and thin vortex rings: a computational study of vortex dynamics, energy equivalence, and core potential energy: Vortex ring energetics

+Sullivan {\it et al.}\cite{Sullivan08}, in their experimental study of piston-generated vortex rings, found that the momentum of the vortex bubble, $I_{\Omega}$, is equal to the momentum of the fluid slug, $I_p$.
+The slug momentum is given by $I_p = m_s u_p$, where $m_s$ is the fluid slug mass and $u_p$ is the piston velocity.
+The vortex bubble momentum is given by $I_{\Omega}=m_{\Omega}u_R$, where $m_{\Omega}$ is the vortex bubble mass and $u_R$ is the vortex ring velocity.
+In an otherwise quiescent domain, the kinetic energy in the vortex bubble, $KE_{\Omega}$, is expressed as $KE_{\Omega} = m_\Omega u_R^2/2 = I_{\Omega}^2/(2m_\Omega)$.
+Substituting the piston momentum into $KE_{\Omega}$ gives:

-where $ KE_p ( = m_s u^2_p/2)$ is the kinetic energy (or slug energy) added to the fluid by the moving piston.
-Due to fluid entrainment, the mass of the vortex bubble increases compared to the initial slug mass (Dabiri {\it et al.}\cite{Dabiri04}).
+where $ KE_p ( = m_s u^2_p/2)$ is the kinetic energy (or slug energy) added to the fluid by the piston.
+Due to fluid entrainment, the mass of the vortex bubble is larger than the slug mass (Dabiri {\it et al.}\cite{Dabiri04}), $m_{\Omega} > m_s$.
 Consequently, the kinetic energy in the bubble is lower than the kinetic energy supplied to the fluid ($ KE_{\Omega} < KE_p $).
-They hypothesized that this difference in energy goes into the formation of the internal structure of the vortex bubble, thereby representing a form of potential energy.
-It is important to note that this energy budget was evaluated for the flow domain of an isolated vortex ring without a trailing jet.
-Furthermore, a similar energy deficit is observed in the clapping cases, between the work done on the fluid by the rotating plates and the kinetic energy of the fluid once the wake vortices are fully developed.
-To better understand this fluid energy budget, we analyze the energy deficit, first, in the simpler wake of a vortex ring (\S\ref{sec:C_WakeEnergy_Ring}), and later in the more complex wake in the clapping cases (\S\ref{sec:C_WakeEnergy_Clapping}).
+They hypothesized that this difference in energy must be some {\it potential energy} associated with the vortex bubble.
+As observed in the previous section, a similar energy deficit occurs in the clapping cases, between the work done on the fluid by the rotating plates and the kinetic energy of the fluid once the wake vortices are fully developed.
+In the following subsections, we present an analysis of the fluid energy budget and quantify the energy deficit using CFD simulation results for the formation of a vortex ring, which is a simpler flow field than that in the clapping case.